maxloopinmok/weekly-report/15 - 2025 Monday August 11 to Sunday August 17.md

 - 2024 The New World Economy in 5 Trends - Investing in times of superinflation, hyperinnovation & climate transition
 - 2022 Effective Remote Work - For Yourself, Your Team, and Your Company
 - 2024 Serverless Apps on Cloudflare
+- 2018 Million Dollar Maths - The Secret Maths of Becoming Rich (or Poor)
+- 2022 The 6 Types of Working Genius
+- 2025 Reboot at 40
+- 2025 From Zero to Employed
+- 2025 Headlines That Matter
+- 2023 On Solidarity

 ## Routines
 - I update weekly report.